From Fear To Love

 However, most importantly, if someone (perhaps a depressed person) doesn’t love themselves, they might, G-d-forbid, commit suicide.
 So self-love is great (obviously in moderation, lest we forget about the rest of humanity in focusing only on ourselves) but the lesson is that just as our own self-love manages to conceal and bury our own faults from appearing so bad that we are unlovable due to them, so too, our love for our family and friends should be so strong that we don’t see, or at the very least do not think that they are undeserving of love due to their faults.
 This is the significance behind the exact wording of the Creator’s commandment, “Love Your Friend As You Love Yourself.”
 In other words, just as your self-love can accept that you are worthy of love even if you have faults, similarly must you accept others even if they have faults.

 A Mirror Image

-# 1) The fact that you do see a fault in someone else is only because you have that fault in yourself, for it is impossible to see a fault in someone else if you do not have it in yourself.
-The Baal Shem Tov teaches, that our friend is like our mirror – it is only when there is dirt on our own face that it will be “reflected” and hence seen in our friends!
-So when we find something wrong in someone else, in fact The Creator/Manager is showing us an area in which we need to improve.
+Furthermore, this is how The Creator intended things to be, for the following four reasons: The fact that you do see a fault in someone else is only because in point of fact you have that fault in yourself.
+For it is impossible to see a fault in someone else if you do not have it in yourself.
+The Baal Shem Tov teaches, “Your friend is like your mirror – it is only when there is dirt on your own face that it will be ‘reflected’ and hence seen in your friends.”
+(This “mirroring” – called shadows – was the great discovery of Karl Jung, who later wrote that the Baal Shem Tov’s teaching, which was shown to him by his Jewish disciples, predated his own discovery.)
+So when we find something wrong in someone else, The Creator is showing us an area in which WE need to improve.

 Love, And Only Then Educate